BIM design philosophy

 What the substrate is NOT

 - Not vendor-prescriptive.
 Open standards and open toolchains throughout.
-PointSav adds the convergence layer (BIM + lease + ledger) and the leapfrog invention (City Code as Composable Geometry); the substrate itself is open.
+The convergence layer (BIM + lease + ledger) and the City Code as Composable Geometry overlay are additive; the substrate itself is open.

 Five hyperscaler-incompatible capabilities